pakoito/RustyAndroid/README.md

 For now it builds only armeabi libraries.
 You can reuse them for armeabi-v7a too just by copying ```libHelloRust.so``` from /app/src/main/jniLibs/armeabi to /app/src/main/jniLibs/armeabi-v7a.

-Building rust static libraries only works on linux and OSX.
-Windows doesn't have first class LLVM/Clang support.
+It can be built on Linux and OSX effortlesly.
+I can be built on Windows using an updated MinGW, but only if you have LLVM/Clang versions from June '15 onwards.
+It may require to have Visual Studio installed (?) ~~Building rust static libraries only works on linux and OSX.
+Windows doesn't have first class LLVM/Clang support.~~

 Jnaenerator